Zubair100/Bluetooth-Lock/README.md

-A bluetooth controlled lock which used the raspberry pi as an interface to communicate with a smartphone.
+A bluetooth controlled lock which used the Raspberry Pi as an interface to communicate with a smartphone.
 Implemented in C

 Created in collaboration with: